Private Rafting Experience

 We get it.
 Sometimes you want to enjoy an intimate experience with just family and friends.
-All Defiance Private Rafting Trips in Colorado are designed to preserve that intimacy.
+The Defiance Private Experience is designed to preserve that intimacy.
 From the moment of your arrival to the moment you say goodbye to your personal river pro, you and your crew will enjoy personalized attention throughout your experience.
-With Defiance’s Private Rafting Trips in Colorado, you get your own raft, own transportation, your choice of arrival, a cooler preloaded with ice, and ten percent off Defiance branded merchandise!
+With Defiance’s Private Rafting Trips in Colorado, you get your own raft, a cooler preloaded with ice, and private transportation and outfitting.
+Private experiences start at 3 hours on the river with the option to add additional hours to make it a full day on the river.
+These trips are fully customizable – from food and beverage options to premium photo packages – so don't hesitate to reach out to our dedicated staff and we can get you set up with an experience that checks all of the boxes!
 Not looking for a private experience?
 Head back to view all of our Colorado rafting trips.

 *These trips are customizable.
-So whether it’s a wine and cheese picnic in the park or a deluxe lunch offering from one of Glenwood Springs’ fantastic eateries, simply reach out and we’ll make it happen
+So whether it’s a wine and cheese picnic in the park, a deluxe lunch offering from one of Glenwood Springs’ fantastic eateries, or a second run down the Shoshone rapids, simply let us know, and we’ll make it happen.

-Paddlers must weigh at least 50 lbs to raft through the Shoshone Rapids.
-Paddlers under 50 lbs (but over 30 lbs) will join us at Grizzly Creek, which is just below Shoshone Rapids.
+Paddlers must weigh at least 50 lbs and be eight (8) years old to raft through the Shoshone Rapids.
+Paddlers under 50 lbs (but over 30 lbs) will join us at Grizzly Creek, just below Shoshone Rapids.

-During high-water, roughly May 15-June 15, this trip may be modified to avoid Shoshone Rapids.
+During high water, roughly May 15-June 15, this trip may be modified to avoid Shoshone Rapids and/or have specific age requirements to participate through the rapids.

 Who can go on a raft trip?